Master of Arts in English

-We offer the MA in English with five concentrations representing distinctive dimensions of this evolving discipline: American and British Literature, World Literature, Linguistics, Rhetoric and Composition, and Film Studies.
-United by a common emphasis on research and critical thinking, the five options offer diverse perspectives and methods for exploring culture and language in myriad forms and circumstances.
+The M.A. in English offers four concentrations that represent distinctive dimensions of our discipline: Literature, Linguistics, Rhetoric and Composition, and Film Studies.
+While they share an emphasis on research and critical thinking, these options offer diverse perspectives and methods for exploring culture and language in myriad forms and circumstances.

-The Master of Fine Arts in Creative Writing – with specialization in either Poetry or Fiction—is a two-year program of workshops, literature courses, and electives, culminating in a final thesis of literary work worthy of publication.
-Distinguished by the one-on-one attention students receive from our faculty poets and writers, the MFA program offers a strong, supportive start to a life in Letters.
+The Master of Fine Arts in Creative Writing – with a specialization in either poetry or fiction – is a two-year program of literature courses, workshops and electives that culminates in a thesis of literary work worthy of publication.
+Distinguished by the one-on-one attention students receive from our faculty poets and writers, the MFA program offers you a strong, supportive start to a life in Letters.

-The M.S. in Technical Communication is a 33-hour professional program that aims to prepare students for a wide variety of careers in professional and technical communication.
-Ideally situated in North Carolina's Research Triangle, the program includes coursework in effective communication theory and practice, a capstone project and the equivalent of one semester of work in the field.
+The M.S. in Technical Communication is a 33-hour professional program that will prepare you for a wide variety of careers in professional and technical communication.
+Our program includes coursework in effective communication theory and practice, a capstone project and the equivalent of one semester of work in the field.

 Ph.D. in Communication, Rhetoric and Digital Media (CRDM)